Nicholas Barclay went missing in 1994 and turned up three years later. But after being reunited with his family, not all was as it seemed.

 “I don’t have any confessions.
 There’s no body.
 Murder is very simple and very basic,” Frederic Bourdin said.
 “I think something happened inside that house but I can’t prove it.”

-Next, read about the case of Bobby Dunbar, another baffling disappearance.
-Then, check out the skier who went missing in New York, then turned up in California.
+After reading about the disappearance of Nicholas Barclay and his imposter Frédéric Bourdin, read about the case of Bobby Dunbar, another baffling disappearance.
+Then, check out the skier who went missing in New York then mysteriously turned up in California.